oven-sh/bun/README.md

 On fish that looks like `fish_add_path (brew --prefix llvm@13)/bin`

-You’ll want to make sure `zig` is in `$PATH`.
+You'll want to make sure `zig` is in `$PATH`.
 The specific version of Zig expected is the HEAD in [Jarred-Sumner/zig](https://github.com/Jarred-Sumner/zig).

 #### Build bun (macOS)

 If you're building on a macOS device, you'll need to have a valid Developer Certificate, or else the code signing step will fail.
 To check if you have one, open the `Keychain Access` app, go to the `login` profile and search for `Apple Development`.
 You should have at least one certificate with a name like `Apple Development: user@example.com (WDYABC123)`.
 If you don't have one, follow [this guide](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode) to get one.

 In `bun`: